 CSG Continues Positive Momentum in New York; Adds Three New Attorneys to Form Immigration, Alternative Capital Law Groups

 Chiesa Shahinian & Giantomasi PC (“CSG”) is pleased to announce the arrival of attorneys Samuel Newbold, Clem G. Turner and Caroline Murphy in CSG’s New York office.
-Newbold and Turner join as members in the firm’s Labor & Employment and Corporate & Securities Groups, respectively; Murphy joins as a labor and employment associate.
+Newbold and Turner join as members in the firm’s Employment and Corporate & Securities Groups, respectively; Murphy joins as an employment associate.
 The arrival of Newbold and Murphy marks the creation of the firm’s new Immigration Law Group, which Newbold will chair.
 Turner will spearhead CSG’s newly-formed Alternative Capital practice area.

 Newbold advises U.S.-based and multinational companies, executives and investors on employment-related matters involving E, H, L and O nonimmigrant visas, as well as EB-1, EB-2 and EB-3 immigrant visas.
 In addition to his role as Chair of CSG’s Immigration Law Group, Newbold will manage the firm’s EB-5 Immigration practice – providing immigration counsel to foreign investors throughout the EB-5 process, as well as regional centers and developers looking to utilize EB-5 capital in their projects.